Ryan Gauld: Farense

-Vancouver Whitecaps
+Vancouver Whitecaps FC

-On 31 July 2021, Gauld signed with Major League Soccer side Vancouver Whitecaps on a three-and-a-half-year deal, becoming one of the club's Designated Players.
+On 31 July 2021, Gauld signed with Major League Soccer side Vancouver Whitecaps FC on a three-and-a-half-year deal, becoming one of the club's Designated Players.
 He scored his first goal for the Whitecaps on 21 August 2021 against Los Angeles FC, an 89th-minute winner.
 In July 2022, he helped the Whitecaps win the Canadian Championship and was awarded the George Gross Memorial Trophy as the tournament's MVP.
 His figures for the 2022 Major League Soccer season were eight goals and nine assists, while the Whitecaps missed the playoffs.

 Vancouver retained the Canadian Championship in 2023, with Gauld scoring the decisive goal from the penalty spot in a 2–1 final win over Montréal at BC Place on 7 June 2023.
 Nineteen days later, Gauld was named MLS Player of the Matchday for Week 21 of the 2023 season, for recording a goal and two assists against Los Angeles.
 In November 2023, he was voted Whitecaps Player of the Season for the second consecutive year.

 On 25 January 2024, Gauld signed a three-year contract extension with the Whitecaps.
 On 23 February 2024, Gauld was named the 25th club captain in Whitecaps history, replacing Russell Teibert.
 On 23 October, Gauld scored a hat-trick and assisted another goal in a 5–0 win over Portland Timbers in the MLS playoffs wild card round.
+On 9 March 2025, he sustained a knee injury during a match against CF Montréal.
+In January 2026, it was announced that Gauld would miss the beginning of the 2026 season due to a knee procedure.
+After more than a year on the sidelines, he returned to action on 8 July 2026, helping his side to a 4–1 victory over Cavalry FC in the first leg of the Canadian Championship quarter-finals.
+Later that month, on 22 July, he recorded his 100th goal contribution for the club by scoring twice in a 4–3 away defeat to FC Cincinnati.